campworkcoeman/campworkcoeman.org/boy-scouts/program-areas.md

 ## Climbing and COPE

-Workcoeman has a three-sided, 32' tall rock climbing and rappelling wall for Scouts 13 years and older.
-The climbing wall is located at the Activities Field, where Scouts are shown the proper use of technical climbing equipment, including climbing harnesses, ropes, and belay devices.
+Refurbished and expanded for the 2016 season, Workcoeman has a four-sided, 32' tall rock climbing and rappelling wall for Scouts 13 years and older.
+The climbing wall is located at the Sports Field, where Scouts are shown the proper use of technical climbing equipment, including climbing harnesses, ropes, and belay devices.
 Scouters are welcome to give it try too!

 Project COPE is a national program of the Boy Scouts of America.
 Challenge your Scouts with group initiative games, trust elements, low-course events, and